-Here are some of the outstanding communities we have the honor of working with
+Here are some of the outstanding communities and leaders we have the honor of working with

 Central OregonCulture of Care Partnership